animesh-chouhan/website-source-academic/content/authors/admin/_index.md

   icon_pack: fab
   link: https://www.facebook.com/animesh.singh.38

-# Link to a PDF of your resume/CV from the About widget.
+#Link to a PDF of your resume/CV from the About widget.
-# To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
+#To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
-# - icon: cv
+- icon: cv
-#   icon_pack: ai
+  icon_pack: ai
-#   link: files/cv.pdf
+  link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""